 Population Projections

 Transport for NSW provides projections of population and dwellings at the small area (Travel Zone or TZ) level for NSW.
-The latest version is Travel Zone Projections 2022 (TZP22), released November 2022.This new version TZP22 is an update on the previously published TZP19
+The latest version is Travel Zone Projections 2024 (TZP24), released in January 2025.

+TZP24 replaces the previously published TZP22.

 The projections are developed to support a strategic view of NSW and are aligned with the NSW Government Common Planning Assumptions.